-Net a Porter has named Kallmeyer, Colleen Allen, and Heirlome as the three New York based labels selected for its 2026 edition of The Vanguard, the retailer’s global mentorship program for emerging designers.
+Net-a-Porter has named Kallmeyer, Colleen Allen, and Heirlome as the three New York based labels selected for its 2026 edition of The Vanguard, the retailer’s global mentorship program for emerging designers.
 The announcement reinforces Net a Porter’s strategy to use its platform not only as a sales channel but as infrastructure for nurturing the next generation of fashion brands.

 Three Brands, One City